Idris Davies: Poetry

-Davies was introduced to poetry in the autumn of 1925, after having enrolled in a set of evening classes in arithmetic and English grammar, following which, at the behest of the teacher, he bought a book of poetry by Keats.
+Davies was introduced to poetry in the autumn of 1925, after having enrolled in a set of evening classes in arithmetic and English grammar, after which, at the behest of the teacher, he bought a book of poetry by Keats.
 Then, in the spring, he read Shelley, to whom a friend had introduced him and borrowed a book of poems from him to read, which he followed by reading Wordsworth.

-Davies had his first book Gwalia Deserta published in 1938.
-His work had earlier appeared in the Western Mail, the Merthyr Express, the Daily Herald, the Left Review and Comment (a weekly periodical of poetry, criticism and short stories, edited by Victor Neuburg and Sheila Macleod).

-Davies had his second book, an anthology of poems, published (by Faber & Faber) in 1945, the poems having been chosen by T. S. Eliot.
+Davies' initial work appeared in the Western Mail, the Merthyr Express, the Daily Herald, the Left Review and Comment (a weekly periodical of poetry, criticism and short stories, edited by Victor Neuburg and Sheila Macleod).
+They were followed in 1938 with his first book, Gwalia Deserta.
+His next book, The angry summer, which had the subtitle 'A poem of 1926', was published in 1943.
+Shortly afterwards in 1945, Tonypandy and other poems was published.
+Davies had his fourth book, an anthology of poems, published (by Faber & Faber) in 1945, the poems having been chosen by T. S. Eliot.
 Eliot thought that Davies' poems had a claim to permanence, describing them as "the best poetic document I know about a particular epoch in a particular place".

 Davies' final volume, Selected Poems, was published shortly before his death.
 Around this time Dylan Thomas wrote him a surprisingly touching letter.
 Thomas had read "Bells of Rhymney" as part of a Saint David's Day radio broadcast, but told Davies that he did not feel the poem was particularly representative of Davies' work, as it was "not angry enough".